Motivational Interviewing Foundation: Relational Skills

-This training is from 8:30 AM - 11:30 AM CST.
-Please add to your calendar manually.
+Please add event times to your calendar manually.

 Motivational Interviewing is an evidence-based practice used to help people overcome their ambivalence about change.
 In this interactive, skills-based workshop, participants will have the opportunity to learn about and practice the spirit of MI and relational skills.